Annual Water Supply and Demand Assessment

 DWR is responsible for developing and maintaining the electronic submittal tool, WUEdata Portal.

 DWR is responsible for reviewing the submitted Annual Shortage Reports and preparing an annual summary report to the State Water Resources Control Board (State Water Board) with the results (CWC §10644 (c)(1)(B)).
-The DWR summary report is due on or before September 30, 2022, and every year after.
-The DWR report will include water shortage information at the supplier level, as well as regional and statewide analysis of water conditions.
-The report will also include information on Response Actions taken by Suppliers because of their Annual Assessments.
+The DWR summary reports to the State Water Board are due on or before September 30th every year, starting in the year 2022.
+Each of DWR summary reports will include information on anticipated water shortages at the supplier level, as well as regional and statewide analysis of water conditions.
+The reports will also include information on Response Actions taken by Suppliers because of their Annual Assessments.

 The supplier’s role is to conduct their Annual Assessment and submit an Annual Shortage Report to DWR so that it is consistent with CWC requirements.
 These exercises support the suppliers’ short-term resource planning to ensure that adequate water supplies are available to meet existing and near-term water needs.

 The supplier’s submitted Annual Shortage Report is developed based on the assumption that the upcoming year is going to be dry (as required by the legislation).
 However, implementation of any Response Actions will need to take into consideration actual water supply and demand conditions throughout the current year.